elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 The client’s target audience for the IXN site was potential and current partners.
 Based on the assigned projects for GC02 during the current term, the partners tend to be from technology companies and charity institutions.

-Research was done on the demographics of a typical charity volunteer/ employee in the United Kingdom using sources such as The Charity Commission \cite{ps2} and National Council for Voluntary Organisations \cite{ps3}.
+Research was done on the demographics of a typical charity volunteer/ employee in the UK using sources such as The Charity Commission \cite{ps2} and National Council for Voluntary Organisations \cite{ps3}.
 Based on worked published from these organisations, it was determined that the typical charity employee is aged 45 or older and usually holds a degree.
-A persona and use-case was developed regarding this data.
+A persona and use-case was developed based on this information.
 This data also indicated that the site should be streamlined and simple without confusion on how to navigate through different pages.

-In order to obtain a profile for a technology employee, sources such as the Atlantic \cite{ps4} and The Harvard business review \cite{ps5} were utilised.
+In order to obtain a profile for a technology employee, sources such as the Atlantic \cite{ps4} and The Harvard Business Review \cite{ps5} were utilised.
 The research indicated that employees at such businesses are typically males in their early to mid-thirties.
 This data was, again, used to inform a persona/use-case scenario.
 It was determined that this type of user is typically technology-proficient and that the site should reflect the high calibre of technical capability of IXN students.

 ## Limitations